tatut/paintbots/README.md

 Register command returns just the ID (as plain text) for future use.
 All other commands return your bot's current position and color.

+## Deployment

+See azure/README.md for instructions on how to deploy to Azure cloud.
+You can also easily deploy to any cloud provider that supports hosting Docker images.

+## Configuration

+The default parameters in `config.edn` file are enough for most cases, but it is **highly** recommended to change at least the admin password.

+Notable configuration options:

+* `:width` and `:height` affect the canvas size (320x200 or 160x100 are good to have something visible, bigger canvas will use more memory also)
+* `:command-duration-ms` affects how long the processing of a single command will take at minimum (to prevent flooding with commands)
+* `:password` admin UI password

+See `config.edn` for full configuration with suitable sample values.

+## Endpoints

+HTTP endpoints in the running software:

+* `GET /admin` the admin UI that lets you create/clear canvases and kick players (see above for configuring password)
+* `GET /<canvas>` view a canvas with given name
+* `POST /<canvas>` post a bot command to the given canvas

+The canvas name in URL can only contain letters and the root path is a canvas named "scratch".
+A canvas cannot be named "admin".

+## Logo-like language

+The UI includes a Logo-like language interpreter that can be used through the browser (tested with Chrome).
+The evaluation uses the same API as all other bots, via the browser's `fetch`.

+To start the interpreted, view the canvas page and add URL parameter `?client=1`.
+For examples on programs see `logo.md` file in this repository.